Manfredi Beninati: Biography

 After dropping out of both law and film school and collaborating with well-known Italian directors, Manfredi Beninati began working as an artist.
 He spent some time in Spain and England and, in 2002, when he came back to Italy, he began to make sculptures and figurative paintings that drew directly on real or imaginary childhood memories.
 Beninati first started studying law and then switched to film courses in the early 1990s while working as an assistant director in the Italian film industry.

 In 1994 he moved to London where he started working as a visual artist.
 In 2005 he was selected as one of four artists to represent his country at the 51 Venice Biennale where he received the audience award for the Italian pavilion.
 In 2006 he was given a fellowship at the American Academy in Rome as part of the Rome Prize.
 He currently lives and works in Palermo, Rome and Los Angeles where, together with his wife Milena Muzquiz (of Los Super Elegantes) he has founded an experimental theatre group.
 He is represented by James Cohan Gallery in New York, Tomio Koyama in Tokyo and Galleria Lorcan O'Neill in Rome.

 In 2014 Beninati had a solo show titled Nature is a Theatre at Inside-Out Art Museum in Beijing and in 2016 the Museo Civico in Castelbuono (Italy) has dedicated an anthological retrospective exhibition covering the first fifteen years of Beninati's work.

 Beninati is also a patron of Italian cultural heritage, organizing exhibitions, workshops, seminars and producing publications on Italian talents, through a foundation he and his mother set up in the memory of his younger brother Flavio.
-Recent projects he has curated include a series of talks on Italian design and a workshop on architecture icon Aldo Rossi held by American architect Thomas Tsang in Hong Kong and Palermo.
+Recent projects he has curated include a series of talks on Italian design and a workshop on architect Aldo Rossi held by American architect Thomas Tsang in Hong Kong and Palermo.